Serbia, Bosnia, and Kosovo: Peace and Conflict Studies in the Balkans

 Nataša Miletić was born in Kruševac, central Serbia.
 She holds an MA in teaching Serbian as a foreign language and a BA in Serbian language and literature from the Faculty of Philology at the University of Belgrade.

-Nataša joined SIT study abroad in fall 2012, as a language instructor for intermediate, advanced, or native Bosnian/Croatian/Serbian students.
+Nataša joined SIT Study Abroad in fall 2012 as a language instructor for intermediate, advanced, or native Bosnian/Croatian/Serbian-speaking students.

 Her academic interests include developing methods of teaching Serbian as a foreign language and studies of cognitive linguistics.

 Milica Vuković, Language Instructor

 Milica holds an MA in comparative literature from University College London along with an MA and a BA in Serbian language and literature with general literature from Faculty of Philology, University of Belgrade.